Jatin-upadhayay/E-commerce-analysis/README.md

 13. Calculate the year-over-year growth rate of total sales.
 14. Calculate the retention rate of customers, defined as the percentage of customers who make another purchase within 6 months of their first purchase.
 15. Identify the top 3 customers who spent the most money in each year.

+The Dataset link of the kaggle is provided below: